krishnakanthb13/amplenote-plugins/Timestamp.md

 - July 08th, 2024 (15:06:17) - Made this Public - [https://public.amplenote.com/qMzEXtAnVzeHR6nDLdWacfDR](https://public.amplenote.com/qMzEXtAnVzeHR6nDLdWacfDR)

-- July 09th, 2024 (00:28:50) - Completed the Numeric Timestamp Part of this Code!
+- July 09th, 2024 (00:28:50) - Completed the Numeric / Digital Timestamp Part of this Code!

 - July 09th, 2024 (16:10:52) - Completed the Unix Timestamp Part of this Code!

 - July 09th, 2024 (17:02:42) - Completed the Text Timestamp Part of this Code!

+- \

 ---